RLG Company logo Home button

-Mandatory Recurring Audits
+Mandatory Recurring Audits TEST

 A topic that often comes up for producers of products subjected to Extended Producer Responsibility (EPR) at the beginning of each year is recurring audits.
 While most collective compliance schemes contractually reserve a right to impose audits on producers at random or in case of doubt about the correctness of the data submitted, various laws in the European Union impose recurring audits on larger producers.
 In other cases, the scheme itself enforces audits regularly.